AI4DBiological-Systems/NMRSignalSimulator.jl/docs/src/index.md

 # Information to get started

-See the *Julia Basics*, *A compiled list of physical chemistry parameters*, and *Terminology* from the [NMRHamiltonian](https://github.com/AI4DBiological-Systems/NMRHamiltonian.jl) documentation.
+See the *Julia Basics*, *A compiled list of physical chemistry parameters*, and *Terminology* from the [NMRHamiltonian.jl](https://github.com/AI4DBiological-Systems/NMRHamiltonian.jl) documentation website.

 # Terminology